ericpromislow/tabhunter/README.md

 ### Usage

-Press `Shift-Ctrl-T` on Macs, `Shift-Ctrl-5` on other machines to launch, or click on the icon (the '5' was chosen because it's about the closest key to the 'T' that wasn't used by standard Firefox and Chrome).
+Press `Shift-Ctrl-T` on Macs, `Ctrl-5` on Linux machines, and as of this update, `Shift-Ctrl-S` on Windows or click on the icon (the '5' was chosen because it's about the closest key to the 'T' that wasn't used by standard Firefox and Chrome, but this doesn't work on Windows).

 You can select more than one entry, and do a bulk-close or bulk copy-and-paste -- see the other buttons on the dialog.
 They used